 You can now choose from a variety of Docker alternatives based on your workload requirements.
 Yet, whatever tool you add to your stack, using containers shouldn’t come with cost surprises — something that happens all too often.

-CloudZero’s cloud cost intelligence platform makes it easy to collect, analyze, and understand costs across containerized and non-containerized infrastructure.
+CloudZero’s cloud cost intelligence platform enables easy collection, analysis, and understanding of costs across both containerized and non-containerized infrastructure.
 You can view your costs by product, feature, customer, and more, right down to the hour and pod level, regardless of whether you are running entirely on containers or just transitioning.

-By combining all your cloud spend into one platform, CloudZero ensures you never miss anything.
+By combining all your cloud spend into a single platform, CloudZero ensures you never miss a thing.

 The result?
-We empower you with cost intelligence like, how much it costs to run a microservice, support a specific customer, deploy and maintain a given software feature, and more.
+We empower you with cost intelligence, enabling you to understand the costs associated with running a microservice, supporting a specific customer, deploying and maintaining a given software feature, and more.

 Whether your workloads rely on containerized or traditional infrastructure or a combination of both, CloudZero can help.